mincequi/cornrow/README.md

 # Cornrow
---- *the most sophisticated bluetooth audio receiver for linux*
+-- *the most sophisticated bluetooth audio receiver for linux*

-Cornrow is a bluetooth audio daemon designed for embedded devices or low-powered boards like the Raspberry Pi.
+Cornrow is a bluetooth audio daemon designed for low-powered boards like the Raspberry Pi.
 It accepts bluetooth audio sources and transforms your computer into a bluetooth speaker.

 It is made for Debian based environments and compatible with Ubuntu 18.04 Bionic and Debian Stretch (and later).
 This means that this service runs as a dedicated user and can be cleanly installed and removed using Debian package management.

-All this is in an early stage.
-However, i am willing to provide an easy out-of-the-box solution for anyone.
+I am willing to provide an easy out-of-the-box solution for anyone.
 So, your experience with this little daemon is very appreciated.
 Please leave your comments and issues using it.
 Thanks a lot.

 The daemon has a built-in equalizer which can be remote controlled via this app:
 [corocomo](https://play.google.com/store/apps/details?id=org.cornrow.corocomo)
 ![alt text](https://github.com/mincequi/cornrow/blob/master/data/screenshot_1.png)

 ## Installation (binary)
-Compiled debian/ubuntu packages are available for [armhf](https://github.com/mincequi/cornrow/releases/download/v0.4.0/cornrowd_0.4.0_armhf.deb) and [amd64](https://github.com/mincequi/cornrow/releases/download/v0.4.0/cornrowd_0.4.0_amd64.deb).
+Compiled debian/ubuntu packages are available for [armhf](https://github.com/mincequi/cornrow/releases/download/v0.4.0/cornrowd_0.4.0_armhf.deb) and [amd64](https://github.com/mincequi/cornrow/releases/download/v0.5.0/cornrowd_0.5.0_amd64.deb).

 Get dependencies first
 ```